 Even highly general and productive constructions can be shown to have constraints.
 For instance, Huddleston and Pullum (2002: 276) note that English prepositional passives (This bed has been slept in, Her book was referred to) cannot be formed with certain prepositional verbs (*Boston was flown to next, *Some old letters were come across).
 Establishing that a construction is subject to constraints usually requires the analyst to use introspection and to construct minimal pairs of examples, which may be difficult to do for second language learners.
 Even for native speakers, this procedure is not error-proof, but it serves to generate hypotheses that can then be checked against naturally occurring data.

 The three strategies that have been discussed up to now are all concerned with discrete qualitative characteristics of constructions.
 Whether or not an expression is formally or semantically unpredictable, or subject to a constraint, is a question that can be answered categorically, with a ‘yes’ or a ‘no’.
 The fourth and last heuristic to be mentioned here is more gradual and probabilistic in nature.
 Importantly, speakers’ knowledge of language does not only allow them to discriminate between grammatical and ungrammatical instances of language use.
 A hallmark of linguistic competence that is just as significant is speakers’ ability to distinguish conventional, idiomatic language use from unusual, non-idiomatic expressions (Taylor 2012).
 More specifically, proficient speakers know what words and constructions typically occur together.
 For example, the sentences The results came under scrutiny and The results went under scrutiny are both grammatically well-formed and convey approximately the same meaning, but when forced to choose, speakers of English will express a clear preference for the first one, as come under scrutiny is much more idiomatic than go under scrutiny.
-To illustrate the phenomenon in a different way, the English adjective grave ‘serious, important’ is strongly associated with a range of nouns that convey an inherently negative meaning, such as danger, doubts, concern, mistake, or error.
+To illustrate the phenomenon in a different way, the English adjective grave, ‘serious, important’, is strongly associated with a range of nouns that convey an inherently negative meaning, such as danger, doubts, concern, mistake, or error.
 Yet, grave does not combine equally well with all nouns that have negative meanings.
 Non-idiomatic combinations such as grave shame or grave infection may be used under certain conditions, but statistically speaking, they are strongly dispreferred.
 Lexical collocations such as come under scrutiny are widely studied, also outside Construction Grammar.
 What a constructional perspective can add to the study of collocations is the observation that grammatical constructions also have associative ties to lexical elements.
 For example, the English modal auxiliary will and the English be going to construction exhibit collocational preferences for different sets of lexical verbs that occur with these constructions (Hilpert 2008: 41).
 In comparison, be going to has a greater tendency to select for agentive, intentional, and telic verbs.
 Collocational preferences of this kind have to be learned, and as such, they motivate the recognition of English will and be going to, in combination with an open slot for a lexical verb in the infinitive, as constructions in the technical sense.

 To sum up this section, constructions can be defined as form-meaning mappings that are organized in a network of linguistic knowledge.
 Constructions can be identified as such on the basis of non-predictable formal or functional criteria, idiosyncratic constraints on their usage, or associative ties to other constructions.
-With all of these theoretical preliminaries in place, the next section will proceed to offer a brief survey of constructions from different domains of the grammar of English, with a commentary on how they can be analyzed from the perspective of Construction Grammar.
+With all of these theoretical preliminaries in place, the next section will proceed to offer a brief survey of constructions from different domains of the grammar of English, with a commentary on how they can be analysed from the perspective of Construction Grammar.

-4 English Grammar in a constructional perspective
+6.4 English Grammar in a constructional perspective

-4.1 Argument structure: The ditransitive construction
+6.4.1 Argument structure: the ditransitive construction